Horse Training Certification

 How Can I Use Horse Training Certifications?

 Horse training certifications demonstrate your dedication to the trade and your proficiencies with the work.
-Certifications are available at different levels based on your training, skill set and experience.
-Your level of certification also regulates who you're able to teach, because you can't work with students who've reached your level or a level beyond your own.
-According to the U.S. Bureau of Labor Statistics animal trainers, including horse trainers, made a median annual salary of $25,770 in 2014.
+Certifications are available at different levels based on your training, skillset, and experience.
+Your level of certification also regulates who you're able to teach because you can't work with students who've reached your level or a level beyond your own.
+According to the U.S. Bureau of Labor Statistics animal trainers, including horse trainers, made a median annual salary of $29,290 as of May 2018.